enovision/py-unoconv-batch-recursive/README.md

 # py-unoconv-batch-recursive

-Working but not clean python script for converting files to PDF recursively
+Working but not very well written python script for converting files to PDF recursively.
+I have used it succesfully on a complex folder structure of more than 5000 files on Linux Ubuntu.

 ### Synopsis ###
 This is my very first Python script, but it is working.
 You can batch convert files with `unoconv` to PDF format.